Hemanth42d/build_with_docker1/readme.md

 # Build Docker Image (Node js application)

+Dcoker installation (refer to dockerinstallation.txt file in the repo)

 In this repository I am going to build a docker image from a simple node js application which contains : </br>

 - profile.ejs --> simple ejs file for updating user profile and used as rendering page